 Spey fishing uses a heavier rod and two-handed casting that is capable for throwing a much larger fly.
 In this case, the fly Mark was using is meant not to resemble a bug, but a squid or shrimp.
 Not something you find swimming in Oregon rivers, but it is what the steelhead and Chinook salmon are used to eating in the ocean where they spend most of their lives.
 Mark explained that these fish do most of their eating out there in the open sea, so we're trying to get them to bite the lure on instinct rather than out of hunger.
 Using a lure that looks like prey they fed on most of their lives gets that instinctive drive to bite going.

 Give the video below a look to see how it works.
-If you'd like to learn more, check out the Sandy River Spey Clave happening May 18 - 20 at Oxbow Regional Park.
+If you'd like to learn more, check out the Sandy River Spey Clave event each year in May at Oxbow Regional Park.
 It's a beautiful spot out in the country.
 Check out nearby Sandy for other activities and lodging.
 If you can't make it for the clave, they have other classes or you can book a guide for your own Mt.
 Hood Territory fishing adventure.
-When you take pictures of your catch, be sure to tag #omht so we can celebrate with you.
-Or live vicariously through you since we'll likely be back in the office.